About the Project

 - Catchment condition survey completed February 2018

-- Farm Environment Plans for Fonterra farmers began in 2017, fifteen will be completed by June 2019
+- Farm Environment Plans for Fonterra farmers began in 2017, twelve completed in 2020

 - Water quality monitoring stations installed in Otakairangi Wetland in 2018 to record water quality changes resulting from implementation of on-farm projects identified in FEPs